Thoron86/AI-Spielplatz/README.md

 ## 🚀 What You'll Learn

 - **AI Models** - Learn how to generate text and call functions.
-- **Best Practices** - Learn best practices for building with GPT models.
+- **Best Practices** - Learn best practices for building e.g. with GPT models.
 - **APIs** - Learn how to search, classify, and compare text.
 - **Audio to Text** - Learn how to turn audio into text.
 - **Visual Computing** - Learn how to detect objects.
 - **Model Training** - Learn how to train a model for your use case.

-## 📍 The Venue
+## 📍 The Venue ScaDS.AI Dresden/Leipzig

-The AI-Playground will be held at **ScaDS.AI**, the AI research center of **Universität Leipzig**.
+The AI-Playground will be held at **ScaDS.AI Leipzig**, the AI research center of **Universität Leipzig** (and TU Dresden).
 The room for the workshop is still being decided, and we will provide more details soon.

 ## 📅 Workshop Details